fostroll/mordl/README.md

 Don't use identical names for input and output file names when you call the `.predict()` methods.
-Normally, there will be no problem, because the methods by default load all input file in memory before tagging.
-But if the input file is large, you may want to use **split** parameter for that the methods handle the file by parts.
+Normally, there will be no problem, because the methods by default load all the input file in memory before tagging.
+But if the input file is large, you may want to use the **split** parameter for the methods handle the file by parts.
 In that case, saving of the first part of the tagging data occurs before loading next.
 So, identical names will entail data loss.

-Training process is also simple.
+The training process is also simple.
 If you have training corpora and you don't want any experiments, just run:

 ```python
 from mordl import UposTagger